-Good software design promotes reuse.
-The old axiom "garbage in, garbage out" applies; poorly designed business objects will benefit marginally from technology.
+The short answer is that they don't, at least not simply by virtue of being ActiveX or .NET objects.
+Good software design promotes reuse and the object-oriented programming model makes it easier to employ good software design practices.
+The old axiom "garbage in, garbage out" applies; poorly designed business objects will benefit marginally from ActiveX, .NET or any object-oriented technology.